WILLIAM BARKER, M.Div., Ph.D

 Dr. Barker brings to the position an extensive depth and range of experiences as a scholar, teacher, pastor and entrepreneur in both the nonprofit and for-profit sectors.
 He completed a Ph.D. in Ancient Middle Eastern Languages and Civilizations at the University of Cambridge (England) and is the author of Isaiah’s Kingship Polemic: An Exegetical Study in Isaiah 24–27 (Tübingen: Mohr Siebeck, 2014) and the forthcoming The Eschatological Banquet in the Hebrew Bible, Early Judaism and Christianity (Peabody, MA: Hendrickson, publication anticipated in 2017).
 He was a contributing author to Zondervan's Archaeological Study Bible.

-Dr. Barker and his wife Sara have two children.
+Dr. Barker and his wife Sara have three children.

 TRUDY SUMMERS, M.A.